2009–10 Professional Arena Soccer League season

 2009–10 Professional Arena Soccer League (PASL-Pro) season is the second season for the league.
 The schedule was announced in September 2009.
 The season kicked off on Friday November 13, when the expansion Louisville Lightning hosted the 1790 Cincinnati Express.

+The San Diego Sockers won the PASL-Pro championship title by defeating La Raza de Guadalajara in the final, 9–8.